 My experience right now is that there is a very low glass ceiling in this room.
 Studios where I live and it is more economical for them to hire brand new instructors versus paying an experienced instructor, more money.
 I see the value in teaching in studios because they serve as a place to practice and the presence of community and meet new students.
 I feel a struggle about teaching in studios when the pay is so low and I’m being asked to perform lots of other non-yoga tasks.

-Clara: I think the first question that I would ask is what do you want, I want, like, what does this student, or what does this teacher want?
+CRO– I think the first question that I would ask is what do you want, I want, like, what does this student, or what does this teacher want?

 I used to teach 25 classes a week and my Tuesday would start at 7:00 AM.
 And my last class ended at 8:30 PM and I taught at three different studios.
 It was crazy but I put in my time because that’s what I believed in, it was what I wanted to do.
 Through putting in all that time and effort, I started to build a following.

 So I would ask: what’s most important to you?
-Is it most important to you to be part of a community or is it most important to pay your bills?
-It’s a real thing, to have to pay your bills and be validated as a teacher.
+Is it most important to you to be part of a community, or is it most important to pay your bills?
+It’s a real thing to have to pay your bills and be validated as a teacher.
 Community is one of the main reasons I teach, and in the past, I’ve actually chosen to work for free and donate proceeds to a charity over making an hourly wage that didn’t sit well with me.

-I’ve spent over $10,000 on my education in this field, so anything less than minimum wage I would rather work for free.
+I’ve spent over $10,000 on my education in this field, so anything less than minimum wage, I would rather work for free.
 I’d happily do Seva, which translates as selfless service towards others.

 If teaching is your main source of income, the other thing you need to think about is your worth.

-Honoring the Roots of the Practice
+Honouring the Roots of the Practice

 As we’ve evolved as humans, the practice also evolves.
 I don’t think it should be rigid or static, and that’s why there are so many different styles of yoga and so many different cultures have taken it on and you’ll talk to most Indian people and they’re thrilled to share the practice of yoga.